collapsed-stacks/startups/questions/11853/do-international-lenders-even-exist.md

 - posted by: [CantrianBear](https://stackexchange.com/users/3131350/cantrianbear) on 2017-01-06
 - score: 1

-<p>Finding somebody from oversea that invests into your startup will be difficult (but they do exist), partly because of legal as well as tax and audit challenges.
-Reading and understanding documents in a different language and with different rules is a big barrier.</p>
+Finding somebody from oversea that invests into your startup will be difficult (but they do exist), partly because of legal as well as tax and audit challenges.
+Reading and understanding documents in a different language and with different rules is a big barrier.

-<p>I think you'd be better of finding initial investors within Japan. </p>
+I think you'd be better of finding initial investors within Japan.

 ## Answer 11863